BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 growing out of it to make the point. -- Anselm Kiefer

 In his later writings on technology {cite}`heidegger:1954`, which mainly concern us in this essay, Heidegger draws attention to technology’s place in bringing about our decline by constricting our experience of things as they are.
-He argues that we now view nature, and increasingly human beings too, only technologically -- that is, we see nature and people only as raw material for technical operations.
+He argues that we now view nature, and increasingly human beings too, only technologically---that is, we see nature and people only as raw material for technical operations.
 We might escape this bondage, Heidegger argues, not by rejecting technology, but by perceiving its danger.

 We need to bear in mind that Heidegger's concerns about global technology initially drew him towards the Nazi party.
-The Nazis stood in opposition to the two prevailing forms of governance during that period -- communism and democracy -- which Heidegger associated with global technology.
+The Nazis stood in opposition to the two prevailing forms of governance during that period---communism and democracy---which Heidegger associated with global technology.
 Hence, studying Heidegger is both hazardous and intricate.
 It requires great caution and discernment to comprehend the depth and complexity of his thought, all while being acutely aware of his affiliation with the Nazis.